Nothing Sacred (band): Early history (1980–1989)

-Reformation (2010-present)
+Re-formation (2010–present)

 Lean, Sham and Burnham reunited Nothing Sacred for a brief performance at a Metal for Melbourne reunion show in 2010 alongside Bengal Tigers, S.A.S and Blackjack.
 Ross Percy of Ion Drive joined the band on guitars.
-In 2012, the group reunited again with Percy on guitars joined by a returning George Larin and performed shows with a reformed Hobbs' Angel of Death and a support slot with Paul Di'Anno.
+In 2012, the group reunited again with Percy on guitars joined by a returning George Larin and performed shows with a re-formed Hobbs' Angel of Death and a support slot with Paul Di'Anno.
 Members of Nothing Sacred participated in the Australian metal documentaries Metal Down Under in 2014 and Thrash or F*** Off in 2019.
 In 2015, Burnham would depart Nothing Sacred and was later replaced by vocalist Chris Stark.
 Nothing Sacred performed more shows in 2015 including Sydney's Steel Assassins festival, followed by a short tour of Japan.

 In 2020, Ross Percy was replaced by guitarist Stu Bedford, and Chris Stark was replaced by vocalist James Davies.
 Nothing Sacred's first recording in 32 years, a 7" single titled First World Problems was released later that year and was followed by the album No Gods in 2021.
 Stark returned to the band again in 2022 and the band released a 6-track EP titled Leviathan the following year, containing a mixture of new material and re-recorded older songs.
 Nothing Sacred then performed a string of support shows with Metal Church, Udo Dirkschneider and Paul Di'anno on their Australian tours and in 2024.
 Later that year, the band embarked on their first European tour with an appearance at Headbangers Open Air festival and shows in Germany, Czech Republic, Finland, Latvia, Lithuania, and United Kingdom.

 In 2025, the band marked the 40th anniversary of their debut EP Deathwish by performing two shows, one as support to Uli Jon Roth's Melbourne show on 5 September and a co-headline with fellow Melbourne 80s band Persecution on 25 October.